Do you have questions about leaving a gift in your Will? Take a look at our frequently asked questions below.

 Phone: 020 8780 750

-At VSO, we want to leave behind a world without poverty - a gift in your Will can help build a better future.
+At VSO, we want to leave behind a fair world for everyone – a gift in your will can help build a better future.